All Collections

 Field Properties Reference

-This support article lists each of the properties (e.g. formatting, functionality, etc.) available to each form field within GoFormz.
+This support article lists the properties - like format and functionality - available for each field type within GoFormz.

 Updated over a week ago

-GoFormz provides a wide variety of field types that you can use to build a form.
-See here for a full list of field types and how they are used.
-Each type of field has many different properties, allowing you to fine-tune the field’s look-and-feel, layout, and functionality.
+GoFormz provides a wide variety of field types that you can use to build a Template.
+Each field type offers unique properties to configure the field's appearance and functionality.
 This article is a reference that lists and explains all properties for all fields.

-The difference in scope is important to understand, so let’s go through an example.
-In a nutshell, it means that if you have the same field in multiple places in your form — the field may look different, but will act the same and contain the same information.
+💡 As an example, if you have the same field in multiple places in your Form — the field may look different, but will act the same and contain the same information.

 Suppose you have a 3-page form that has the same “Customer Name” field at the top of each page of the Form View, as well as once within the List View:

-• Each of those four field instances will have the same Field Properties (e.g. form name, default value, whether it is required or not, etc.), so if you change these properties on one instance of the field, they will automatically change across all instances.
+Each field instances will have the same Field Properties - like Form name and default value - so if you change these properties on one instance of the field, they'll automatically change across all instances.

-• But each of the four field instances will have different Display Properties (e.g. field width and height, font size and color, etc.).
+But each of the four field instances will have different Display Properties - like the field's width and height, or the displayed font size and color.

 Certain properties allow you to enter a formula or calculation to determine their value.
 For instance, in the example below a formula is used to change the background color based on the value of the "Checkbox 30" field.